centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/installation-first-steps.md

 title: First steps
 ---

-Hello & Welcome!
+Hello and welcome!
 We are excited to help you begin your Centreon journey.

-In this chapter, you will find information on how to quickly start on Centreon.
+In this chapter, you will find information on how to start quickly on Centreon.
 Find out how to:

 * [Know which installation to choose](which-install.md)
 * [Get your free IT-100 trial edition](it100.md)